Connect with us

 Details on the findings of the investigation were not released to the public.

-Known for its purpose-built student hostel brands Qwetu and Qejani, Acorn has the largest purpose-built student housing portfolio in Sub Saharan Africa at over 3,000 units.
+Known for its purpose-built student hostel brands Qwetu and Qejani, Acorn has the largest purpose-built student housing portfolio in Sub-Saharan Africa at over 3,000 units.

-The company, which has raised more than Sh8.5 billion for student accommodation projects, is currently working towards the delivery of additional 7,000 units.
+The company, which has raised more than Sh8.5 billion for student accommodation projects, is currently working towards the delivery of an additional 7,000 units.

 Judy Mwende, a Journalism graduate from the University of Nairobi, is a seasoned writer and editor with more than a decade of practical experience covering the global construction industry.